mui/material-ui/docs/src/pages/customization/palette/palette-es.md

 If you want to learn more about color, you can check out [the color section](/customization/color/).

-{{"demo": "pages/customization/palette/Intentions.js", "bg": "inline", "hideHeader": true}}
+{{"demo": "pages/customization/palette/Intentions.js", "bg": "inline", "hideToolbar": true}}

 ### Personalización